-- Acquisitions measurement at fair value of existing and newly identified assets, including the measurement of property, plant and equipment and intangible assets, liabilities, contingent liabilities and remaining goodwill; the assessment of useful lives; as well as the accounting treatment for transaction costs (see notes A.1.2., E.1.1., E.2.1.); - Impairment testing key assumptions related to future business performance, perpetual growth rates and discount rates (see notes E.1.1., E.1.2.); - Contingent liabilities whether or not a provision should be recorded for any potential liabilities (see note G.2.). - Leases In determining the lease term, including the assessment of whether the exercise of extension or termination options is reasonably certain and the corresponding impact on the selected lease term (see notes C.3.4 and G.1.). - Control whether Telecel, through voting rights and potential voting rights attached to shares held, or by way of shareholders' agreements or other factors, has the ability to direct the relevant activities of the subsidiaries it consolidates (see notes A.1.). - Deferred tax assets recognition based on likely timing and level of future taxable profits together with future tax planning strategies (see note B.5.3.). - Revenue recognition Whether or not the Group acts as principal or as an agent, when there is one or several performance obligations and the determination of stand-alone selling prices.
+- Acquisitions measurement at fair value of existing and newly identified assets, including the measurement of property, plant and equipment and intangible assets, liabilities, contingent liabilities and remaining goodwill; the assessment of useful lives; as well as the accounting treatment for transaction costs (see notes A.1.2., E.1.1., E.2.1.): - Impairment testing key assumptions related to future business performance, perpetual growth rates and discount rates (see notes E.1.1., E.1.2.); Contingent liabilities - whether or not a provision should be recorded for any potential liabilities (see note G.2.). - Leases In determining the lease term, including the assessment of whether the exercise of extension or termination options is reasonably certain and the corresponding impact on the selected lease term (see notes E.2.4. and G.1.). - Deferred tax assets recognition based on likely timing and level of future taxable profits together with future tax planning strategies (see note B.5.3.). - Revenue recognition Whether or not the Group acts as principal or as an agent, when there is one or several performance obligations and the determination of stand-alone selling prices (see note B.1).